Skip to main content

 Card-based and PIN systems use RFID cards, proximity cards, or numeric codes.
 These are inexpensive but highly vulnerable to buddy punching — one employee can easily swipe another's card.
 They provide no identity verification, only credential verification.

 GPS-based mobile systems use the employee's smartphone to capture location at check-in and check-out.
 A geofence (virtual boundary) is set around each work location, and the system verifies that the employee is within that boundary when they clock in.
 GPS systems require no hardware purchase and scale easily to multiple locations.
 They are particularly well-suited for companies with distributed workforces — construction, security, cleaning, and field services.
+This hardware-free attendance approach is now the default for UAE businesses that need to cover more than one location.

 Face recognition systems use the smartphone camera or a dedicated tablet to verify employee identity at check-in.
 Combined with GPS, this creates a dual-verification system: the employee must be at the right place (GPS) and be the right person (face).
 Phone-based face recognition systems are increasingly popular because they eliminate hardware costs entirely.